MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 This should cover the basic functionality.
 Please check out the `example` directory for a sample app that illustrates the rest of the functionality available and refer to the API docs for more information.
 Also read the below on what you need to configure on each platform

-## Android Integration
+## Android integration

+### Configuration for scheduled notifications

 If your application needs the ability to schedule notifications then you need to request permissions to be notified when the phone has been booted as scheduled notifications uses the `AlarmManager` API to determine when notifications should be displayed.
 However, they are cleared when a phone has been turned off.
-Requesting permission requires adding the following to the manifest
+Requesting permission requires adding the following to the manifest (i.e. your application's `AndroidManifest.xml` file)

 ```xml
 <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED"/>